Fire Door Safety Days

 About Fire Door Safety Days

-Arnold Laver fire door safety days are co-hosted with BWF-Fire Door Alliance Scheme to discuss the growing concern of fire safety in UK buildings.
-David Oldfield, Head of Joinery at Arnold Laver and chairman of the BWF-Fire Door Alliance Scheme will join leading authority figure and Fire Door Safety Week spokesperson, Hannah Mansell and industry experts from suppliers including Lorient, Vicaima, Dorma and Vetrotech to deliver a range of compelling and informative seminars detailing the advancement in fire door installation and building regulations.
+Arnold Laver fire door safety days discuss the growing concern of fire safety in UK buildings.
+David Oldfield, Head of Joinery at Arnold Laver will join leading authority figures and industry experts from suppliers including Lorient, Vicaima, Dorma and Vetrotech to deliver a range of compelling and informative seminars detailing the advancement in fire door installation and building regulations.

 The free CPD accredited event covers an array of subjects centred on the latest developments in specification, certification, inspection methods and procedures.
 Case studies are used to explain how fire doors work and underpin the pivotal role they play in saving lives and limiting the damage caused to buildings.